ailabstw/FLaVor/examples/hello-inference/README.md

 ### InferAPP

+`InferAPP` streamlines the use of inference models by encapsulating the inference functions in a user-friendly framework.
+It provides easy-to-configure input and output strategies tailored to the processing and production of AiCOCO-formatted data, ensuring seamless integration and standardization.
 Wrap the inference function of your model with the class `InferAPP` and optionally specify the input and output strategy functions.

 ### Input strategy